V-Sekai/manuals/71 Decisions/71.09 Proposed 09/20211031-plausable-npc-behaviour.md

-# Proposed: Plausable npc behaviour
+# Proposed: Plausible npc behavior

 ### Context and Problem Statement

-Create plausable npc behaviour
+Create plausible npc behavior

 ### Describe the feature / enhancement and how it helps to overcome the problem or limitation

-Plausable npc behaviour using a htn planner
+Plausible npc behavior using a htn planner

 ### Describe how your proposal will work, with code, pseudo-code, mock-ups, and/or diagrams